 Before you can launch you’re new website, you will need to choose a plan.

 Everyone has different needs when it comes to choosing a plan that’s right for your boutique.
-I have the Professional Plan which is $79 per month and I highly recommend this one.
+Shopify has 3 main plans: Basic Shopify, Shopify, and Advanced Shopify.
+I have the Shopify Plan which is $79 per month and I highly recommend this one.